corllete/apos-ds/README.md

 ```

 Some instructions are available on the initial home page.
 Log in and create new page with type `Design System`.

+> NOTE: if you see an error in your terminal stating something along lines `slug already in use`, you need to reset
+> your database (the design system is now parked at `/design-system` route).
+More information is available at the
+> welcome screen of the app.

 ## Where are the docs?